 You may feel that the laws governing a Register Office ceremony that control what is said and done, and where a wedding can be held, are too restrictive.

 If you would like to plan your own unique ceremony that is dignified and deeply personal, then contact me to discuss a humanist wedding that is tailor made for you.

-and lots of happy memories, and you helped to make them...!'
+'We have lots and lots of happy memories, and you helped to make them...!'
 'We got a lot of compliments on the ceremony.'

 If your loved-one was not religious, you will find a humanist funeral ceremony both personal and dignified.
 The ceremony focuses on the life of the person who has died, celebrating their achievements and character, with music, tributes and readings.

 Nothing in the ceremony will offend those who are religious, and people of all persuasions often comment on how uplifted they feel.